badlandz/baux/README.md

 ***WARNING***
  BAUX is meant for dedicated hardware.
 It will break your existing system and overwrite required critical data.
  BAUX itself is not yet stable, and a work in progress.
 HIGH RISK damage to data and hardware is not only possible, but likely at this state.
+ Mind blower?
+To run you must install BAUX on two systems (hardware or virtual), dedicated, running RoxieOS or it won't really even make sense enough to learn it.
+At least test it in a container, don't install it on anything you care about.
+It's "just a configuration script, that thinks it's an OS" but it will nuke your existing OS, sometimes, randomly.

 **BAUX** is a next-generation, terminal-native development environment designed for **embedded systems**, **remote hardware debugging**, and **multi-host SSH workflows**—built to run smoothly even on a **Raspberry Pi Zero**.